 - Copyright permission footnotes provide information that we need permission to reprint.
 Excerpts exceeding 400 words, especially from published works, benefit from copyright permission footnotes, too.

+The way you write endnotes in a paper is pretty simple.
 Designate the notes within the text with a superscript number, such as 1.
-Use the same number in the corresponding notes entry.
+You then use the same number in the corresponding notes entry.

 Endnote (Footnote) Example